-My own idea — find the median of X and median of Y. If med(X) < med(Y) then discard the lower portion of X and higher portion of Y (two portions of equal size).
+–For the equal-length problem, My own idea on the spot — find the median of X and median of Y. If med(X) < med(Y) then discard the lower portion of X i.e. the “XB group”, and higher portion of Y (“YA group”).
 Then repeat.

-Why can’t the final “winner”be somewhere among the lower portion of X?
-Because the higher portion of X and higher portion Y already constitute half the population, and all of them are higher.
+Insight — Why can’t the final “winner”be somewhere in XB group?
+Because XA + YA already constitute half the population, and all of them are higher.